Commissioner Jesse Beason

-Sara serves as Commissioner Jayapal’s Chief of Staff.
+Sara serves as the Chief of Staff for Interim Commissioner Jesse Beason's after serving as Chief of Staff for Commissioner Susheela Jayapal from 2019 - 2023.
 She has more than 20 years of experience working with community based organizations in both direct service and systems change.
-Prior to working for Commissioner Jayapal, Sara founded the Oregon Labor Candidate School and helped many candidates get elected to the legislature, school boards and local boards.
+Prior to working for District 2, Sara founded the Oregon Labor Candidate School and helped many candidates get elected to the legislature, school boards and local boards.
 She has a BA from the University of Notre Dame and a Masters in Social Work from San Francisco State University.
-Sara serves on the Site Council for Chief Joseph Elementary School.
-She grew up in eastern Washington and has lived in North Portland since 2004 with her family.
+She grew up in Eastern Washington and has lived in North Portland with her family since 2004.

 Adam Renon serves as Senior Policy Advisor for Multnomah County District 2.
 He has over a decade of experience working in public policy, serving as an adviser to previous County Chair Deborah Kafoury, then House Speaker Tina Kotek, former Multnomah County Commissioner Judy Shiprack, and Oregon Representative Nancy Nathanson.
 Over that period he gained expertise in a number of fields, including criminal justice, behavioral health, public administration and inter-governmental relations.
 He also interned in the United States Senate and supported youth voter registration efforts and local electoral campaigns.

 Office & Engagement Coordinator

 Matt McNally is an experienced coordinator, researcher, and communicator who joined the District 2 Office after previously serving in City Hall as Community Outreach Coordinator then Communication Strategist for Portland City Commissioner Jo Ann Hardesty.
 A first generation graduate from Clark University in Massachusetts, his past work also includes political research with American Bridge, working across the country on the Bernie 2016 presidential campaign, and statewide organizing with the Oregon AFL-CIO.